tawebbcn/bcn-webdev-checklists/curriculum/module-1.md

 ### Practice: Mob website (DOM student pages - show/hide experiment sections) (DE)
 ### Practice: Mob website (DOM student pages - add list of students to DOM from array) (DE)

+### Lecture: Events

+- ev.stopPropagation()
+- ev.preventDefault()
+- explain how event propagation  works in the board, drawing a small tree of elements and ask if an event will 'move up' the DOM tree.
+- explain what happens when two different events happen, one in body and one in main
+  - which one goes first
+  - explain with a narrative, introduce the word propagate and event propagation
+- on the mob website, add an event on body and another on the input of the student search, code the stopPropagation()

+#### Practice: Events

+- challenges for students to practice
+  1. hide the search results when
+     1. click on body (requires to stop propagation when click on input)
+     2. press esc
+  2. show the results again when
+     1. input focus

+### Lecture: Async

+ - Show the 4 native functions, and explain that setInterval and setTimeout return a number (an id)
+    - setTimeout(function () {}, 1000)
+    - setInterval(function () {}, 1000)
+    - clearInterval(intervalID)
+ - do small 30 second counter using the setInterval and clearInterval
+ - give an example of when you should use a clearTimeout

+#### Practice: Async

+- challenges
+  - counter for 30s on the top corner (setTimeout)
+  - need to click a hidden work/object on the page to cancel the timer (clearInterval)

 ## Parking Lot